tmokmss/cdk-lambda-llrt/API.md

 Enable SnapStart for Lambda Function.

-SnapStart is currently supported only for Java 11, 17 runtime
+SnapStart is currently supported for Java 11, Java 17, Python 3.12, Python 3.13, and .NET 8 runtime

 ---